Meicroft/zb-fsnd-capstone/README.md

 # API Specs
 - Public Access:
-    The home page (`https://{{host}}/`) is accessible by anyone, and without running the server locally you can access with the URL listed below.
+    The home page (`https://{{host}}/`) is accessible by anyone, and without running the server locally you can access the live hosted app at https://zb-fsnd-capstone.herokuapp.com/.

 - Casting Assistant:
     The casting assistant has permissions to view actor or movie specific pages (ex.:`https://{{host}}/actors/<int:actor_id>`)